loganjbellemare/loganjbellemare/README.md

 ### Riolu coded™

 - Prounouns: He/They
-- I'm currently working on graduating from Chegg Skills' Software Development Flex Program and a prototype dating sim!
+- I'm currently working on a new portfolio site inspired by the classic MySpace profile page!
-- I'm currently learning Figma, React, JavaScript, SQL, web/game animation, web design
+- I'm currently learning Figma, React, JavaScript, SQL, web/game animation, web design, Python, C
 - I'm looking to collaborate with any skilled game devs!
 I have lots of ideas, but little knowledge on implementation!
 - How to reach me: loganbellemare444@gmail.com or loganbellemare444 on LinkedIn
 - Fun fact: コベニは最高の女の子です。